Coldfootx/junglepirate/README.md

 # junglepirate
-A free and easy-going multiplayer 2D building CTF game for Windows, Linux and Mac
+A free and easy-going multiplayer 2D building & crafting CTF game for Windows, Linux and Mac

 This is a Gdevelop project.
 Open it in your Gdevelop.